openai/SWELancer-Benchmark/README.md

   - `ISSUE_ID`: This corresponds to the folder name in the `issues` directory you want to work with

 **Step 4:** Set Up Pusher Integration
-- We use Pusher as a real-time messaging service to handle communication between different components of our workflow
-- Pusher allows us to send notifications and updates between the LLM agent and the testing infrastructure
+- We use Pusher as a real-time messaging service to handle communication between different components of our workflow to send notifications and updates between the LLM agent and the testing infrastructure
 - To set up Pusher:
   1. Create an account at https://dashboard.pusher.com/ (you can sign in with GitHub)
   2. Create a new Pusher channel: